Japanese occupation of the Philippines: The occupation

 The Japanese military authorities immediately began organizing a new government structure in the Philippines.
 Although the Japanese had promised independence for the islands after occupation, they initially organized a Council of State through which they directed civil affairs until October 1943, when they declared the Philippines an independent republic.
 Most of the Philippine elite, with a few notable exceptions, served under the Japanese.
 The puppet republic was headed by President José P. Laurel.
 Philippine collaboration in the puppet government began under Jorge B. Vargas, who was originally appointed by Quezon as the mayor of the City of Greater Manila before Quezon departed Manila.
 The only political party allowed during the occupation was the Japanese-organized KALIBAPI.
 During the occupation, most Filipinos remained loyal to the United States, and war crimes committed by forces of the Japanese Empire against surrendered Allied forces and civilians were documented.

 Jose P. Laurel president of the Second Philippine Republic which was a Puppet state of the Empire of Japan.

 Throughout the Philippines more than a thousand Filipinos, composed of mothers, girls, and gay men, some as young as 10, were imprisoned, forcibly taken as "comfort women", and kept in sexual slavery for Japanese military personnel during the occupation.
 Each of the Japanese military installations in the Philippines during the occupation had a location where the women were held, which they called a "comfort station".
 One such place where these women were imprisoned was Bahay na Pula.
 The Filipinos that were forced to sexual slavery by the Japanese were kidnapped from the population and were routinely gang-raped, tortured, and humiliated.
-Many of them had their breasts cut off or received damaging wounds whenever they fought back against the soldier's sexual advancements.
+Many of them had their breasts cut off or received damaging wounds whenever they fought back against the soldiers' sexual advancements.
 Many were also murdered and disposed like animals.
 Decades after the war, victims of Japan's colonial sex slave system initiated for their documented slavery to be inscribed to the UNESCO Memory of the World Register; however, Japan's government blocked the inscription to defend itself from its own war crimes by using its monetary contributions to threaten UNESCO.
 During the occupation, the Japanese were also known to have killed Filipino infants as an act of entertainment and stress-reliever.